csound/manual/docs/opcodes/midifilerewind.md

 # midifilerewind
 Rewinds playback of a MIDI file.

-If file playback is finished, the file position is set back to the start in paused state, otherwise playback continues from start.
-This opcode can be called from anywhere, it is also a non-op if used in an instrument is triggered by a MIDI event.
+=If file playback is finished, the file position is set back to the start in paused state, otherwise playback continues from start.
+This opcode can be called from anywhere, it is a non-op if used in an instrument triggered by a MIDI event.

 Requires the -F flag to operate.
 If a filename is passed to -F, it is open with id 0 and playback starts immediately.